Teen Sleep

 Teen Biology

-Expecting a teen to sleep at 9.30pm, is like expecting an adult to sleep at 7.30pm.
-In the same way, asking a teen to wake up at 6.30am would be equivalent to asking an adult to wake-up at 4.30am – it's no wonder that 20-30% of high school students report falling asleep in class each day!
+Expecting a teen to go to bed at 8.30pm, is like asking an adult to go to bed at 6.30pm.
+Expecting a teen to wake up at 6.30am, is like asking an adult to wake-up at 4.30am.
+It's no wonder 20-30% of high school students report falling asleep in class every day!

-Perhaps many of the complaints made by parents and teachers regarding distractibility, irritability and laziness are really just signs of sleep deprivation.
-Indeed, the high levels of mental illness and suicidality in the teenage population have been linked to the high levels of sleep deprivation.
+Many complaints regarding teen distractibility, irritability, and laziness are more likely to be signs of sleep deprivation.
+Sadly, the high levels of mental health problems and suicidality in the teenage population have also been linked to the high levels of sleep deprivation.

-Social jet-lag refers to the fatigue that arises when an individual's weekday and weekend sleep times differ.
+Social jet-lag refers to extreme sleepiness caused by differences in weekday and weekend sleep times.

 Interestingly, researchers are still unsure why teenage rhythms shift in this way, but some think it may help in the journey to independence.

-During the teenage years, peer-relationships take precedence.
-If all the teens are up at the same time while the adults are sleeping, then they have more freedom to explore and interact with a variety of peers, which in turn helps in the formation of new social bonds and learning experiences.
+During the teenage years, peer-relationships become more important than relationships with parents.
+Staying up late gives teens the time and freedom to explore and interact with their peers while adults are asleep, which in turn helps in the formation of new social bonds and learning experiences.

 Thankfully, as research progresses, we are starting to see conversations between scientists and policy-makers.
 In the US, the desire for happy and healthy teenagers has led to the beginnings of change (find out more at www.letssleep.org and www.startschoolslater.net).

-Indeed, trials have demonstrated that later school start-times can have huge benefits for the younger generation, including improved academic performance, reduced anxiety and depression, reduced acts of aggression and delinquency, and even decreased car accidents.
+Research has shown that later school start-times lead to huge benefits for the younger generation, including improved academic performance, reduced anxiety and depression, reduced acts of aggression and delinquency, and even decreased car accidents.

-To help sleepy teens, we can do a number of things (you can read more sleep tips in a future post):
+In the meantime, to help our sleepy teens, we can do a number of things:

 Understand!
-Hopefully articles like this will help to reverse the 'lazy' stereotype and open up an interesting dialogue between teens, parents, educators and policymakers.
+Hopefully articles like this will help to reverse the 'lazy' stereotype and open up an interesting conversation between teens, parents, educators, and policymakers.
 Talking about the importance of sleep and acknowledging the difficulties teens face is a great starting point for change.

 Consistency is key.
 Don't overdo it at the weekend, or you'll suffer for it on Monday.
 Try to set a consistent and reasonable bedtime that allows for as close to 9 hours as possible.